Joaquin VillanuevaFaculty

 For my dissertation, I explored contemporary crime-control policies implemented in disadvantaged neighborhoods in the outskirts of Paris.
 Social housing estates located at the outskirts of Paris have tended to concentrate high rates of poverty, unemployment, and crime among a population, the majority of immigrant extraction, that has not been able to fully integrate to France.
 In my research I explored the ways in which populations in social housing estates in Seine-Saint-Denis, northeastern suburb of Paris, cope with high levels of socio-spatial exclusion.
 I explored, among many other factors, the eruption of occasional 'riots' in Seine-Saint-Denis.

-I teach courses in human geography, including: world regional geography; introduction to human geography; urban geography; political geography; geographies of peace, crime, and violence; and sports geography.
+I teach courses in human geography, including: introduction to human geography; urban geography; political geography; geographies of peace and violence; and race and space.

 Education